dataweapons/uniPi/Prerequisites.md

       * Microsoft Remote Access Services.
       * LDAP/s.

-    - support for mobile devices; rules specific to vendors to allow harmonious coexistence of varying classes of devices.
+    - support for mobile devices; rules specific to vendors to allow harmonious coexistence of varying classes of devices, but
-    - Multi-channel wireless support to account for differences in client devices.
+    - battery starved, old, or otherwise shitty phones can't be allowed to connect; blacklisted once the weak signal is detected.

+    - mostly everywhere, deploy a number of AP's, and if needed, bridges, extenders meshes, wds, etc.
+    - everywhere that above is done, take care to avoid saturation, as in, too many AP's, or similar miscalculations.
+    - the AP's in use should be AP's, not UTM, NGFW, routers, etc.  The functions of the UTM should then be done by the UTM, et al.

+    - everywhere there's >1 wireless AP's whose signals meet in physical space, there's disharmony.
+Best to keep them separated.
+    - Strategic deployment of radios (AP's) tuned at 20Hz spread over channels 1, 6, and 11 is the path to a virtuous network.
+    - such situations call for proper engineering.
+The kind that involves packets, routes, ciphers, algebra, calculus, and planning.

 ===============================================
 [2] Implementation and integration requirements